huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Rockin' Around the Christmas Tree
 - [x] Jingle Bell Rock

-#### Which two cities care featured in Charles Dickens' "A Tale of Two Cities"?
+#### Which two cities are featured in Charles Dickens' "A Tale of Two Cities"?

 - [ ] Luxembourg and Philadelphia
 - [x] London and Paris